-Tell us about WRRG.
-How it got started and how you first heard about it.
+Tell us about WKNC.
+How did it get started and how did you first hear about it?

-How long have you been at WRRG?
+How long have you been at WKNC?
 What is your history there?

 Do you have a favorite artist or album you never get tired of listening to?

-Who is an artist or band outside the realm of college radio/world music that people might be surprised to know you love?
+Who is an artist or band outside the realm of Heavy (metal/loud rock) radio that people might be surprised to know you love?

 What is your best childhood memory?